 Export to Text

-We know you’re a smart person, all of the above-mentioned methods are self-explanatory, but anyways we recommend using a combination of exporting attachments and exporting to CSV for easy chat management later on.
+We know you’re a smart person, and all of the above-mentioned methods are self-explanatory, but anyway, we recommend using a combination of exporting attachments and exporting to CSV for easy chat management later on.

 You’ve backed up your chat?
 Great!
 Now let’s have a look at actually deleting your messages.